-Visit Þingvellir, Geysir and Gullfoss in style in one of our premium day tours, run exclusively in small groups of no more than 18 people.
+Visit Þingvellir, Geysir and Gullfoss in style in one of our premium day tours, run exclusively in small groups.

 The Golden Circle is the name commonly given to a combination of three sites of special significance in the west of Iceland.
 These sites are Þingvellir National Park, Geysir geothermal area, and Gullfoss waterfall.
 All our Golden Circle tours also include a visit to Kerid crater lake (and include the admission ticket).
 This small group Golden Circle tops the experience by adding a visit to fabulous Fridheimar Farm where our guests are greeted with a guided visit in the farm's stables and greenhouses.
 Fridheimar has rightfully gained a reputation for its outstanding greenhouse culture, quality horses, and warm welcoming.

 The premium Golden Circle tour takes your little group of maximum 18 passengers around in a comfortable minibus.
 We visit all above mentioned places of interest and more as we attempt to share with you some of the highlights of Icelandic history and nature all in one magnificent route through the Icelandic countryside.

 Our small group day tour to the Golden Circle begins with our fast and efficient pick up service.
 You simply need to wait at your hotel or at one of the designated pick up points and let us take care of the rest.
 Once we have all our guests we will set off from the city and journey to our first major destination.

 Kerið volcanic crater will be the first stop we make.
 Kerid was formed during volcanic eruption some 6500 years.
 It is one of many crater lakes located in this area.
 It's vivid colours and stunning landscape have made it a popular place to visit.
 Rough walking paths on the crater rim and down to the crater lake it self allow you to explore this stunning phenomenon.